OldemarRodriguez/riemannian_stats/README.md

 ### 🌐 Package Website

-You can explore the **Riemannian STATS** package, its features, and interactive examples at:
+You can explore the **Riemannian STATS** package documentation , its features, and interactive examples at:
 🔗 [https://riemannianstats.web.app](https://riemannianstats.web.app)

+You can install Riemannian STATS directly from PyPI: [Riemannian STATS on PyPI](https://pypi.org/project/riemannian-stats/)

 ---